leanprover/fp-lean/functional-programming-lean/src/hello-world/step-by-step.md

 {{#example_decl Examples/HelloWorld.lean nTimes}}
 ```
 In the base case for `Nat.zero`, the result is `pure ()`.
-The function `pure` creates an `IO` action that does nothing, but returns `pure`'s argument, which in this case is the constructor for `Unit`.
+The function `pure` creates an `IO` action that has no side effects, but returns `pure`'s argument, which in this case is the constructor for `Unit`.
 As an action that does nothing and returns nothing interesting, `pure ()` is at the same time utterly boring and very useful.
 In the recursive step, a `do` block is used to create an action that first executes `action` and then executes the result of the recursive call.
 Executing `{{#example_in Examples/HelloWorld.lean nTimes3}}` causes the following output: